Azure/LAMP/docs/SslCert.md

 - `key.pem`: The private key for the SSL certificate only in PEM format
 - `chain.pem`: This is optional in case your server certificate is signed by an intermediate CA (Certificate Authority) certificate, instead of a root CA certificate.
 Currently only one intermediate CA certificate is supported by the script.

-Once you updloaded the files to your deployment environment, you can run the following command to create an Azure Key Vault on your subscription and store your SSL certificate, private key, and optionally the intermediate CA certificate:
+Once you uploaded the files to your deployment environment, you can run the following command to create an Azure Key Vault on your subscription and store your SSL certificate, private key, and optionally the intermediate CA certificate: